 - 8.1.
 Allegations against staff will be treated as a serious incident as they put at risk the ability of Intercom to deliver its services. - 8.2.
 If any allegation of maltreatment is made against an employee of Intercom Trust, including agency staff and bank staff, it must be reported immediately to the Safeguarding Lead who will respond.
-Refer to the Serious Incidents Policy in the Policies and Manuals folder on the network.
-That policy sets out the appropriate timelines, escalation pathways and responsibilities.
+Refer to the Serious Incidents Policy sets out the appropriate timelines, escalation pathways and responsibilities.